Service & Outreach

 This ministry responds to God’s call to visit and comfort the sick and lonely.
 Pet owners and their dogs visit nursing homes, hospitals, childcare centers and hospice facilities.
 The dogs must be friendly, mild mannered and have a gentle temperament.
 Volunteers that serve this ministry may be adults and teens.
 This ministry is also suitable for a family with children.

 This ministry provides comfort and compassion to the family and friends of deceased parishioners by coordinating meals and refreshments for receptions after Funeral Masses.
-Volunteers prepare food, pick up catered food, set up the parish center prior to the reception, serve funeral attendees and clean up after the meal.
+Volunteers prepare food, set up the parish center prior to the reception, serve funeral attendees and clean up after the meal.

 Social Justice Ministry